piEsposito/blitz-bayesian-deep-learning/doc/utils.md

       * criterion: torch.nn.Module, custom criterion (loss) function, torch.nn.functional function -> criterion to gather the performance cost for the model
       * sample_nbr: int -> The number of times of the weight-sampling and predictions done in our Monte-Carlo approach to gather the loss to be .backwarded in the optimization of the model.

+ ---

+## Radial
+Changer the layer's weight sampler sampling method changed to divide its epsilon per its epsilon norm, following the Radial BNN paper.

+### Parameters:
+  * nn_module: -> torch.nn.Module, blitz.modules.base_bayesian_module.BayesianModule layer class to have its weight sampler sampling method changed to divide its epsilon per its epsilon norm, following the Radial BNN paper.

+---

+## Flipout
+Changer the layer's feedforward forward method operation to perform the Flipout operation.

+### Parameters:
+  * nn_module: -> torch.nn.Module, blitz.modules.base_bayesian_module.BayesianModule layer class to have its feedforward operation feedforward method changed to perform the Flipout operation.

+---